-In CATEGORY MODE, press SCAN to hear a brief sampling of the channels in the selected category.
-Press again to stop.
-Satellite radio is available only with a valid SIRIUS radio subscription.
+In CATEGORY MODE, press turn the TUNE knob to scroll through the list of available SIRIUS channel Categories (Pop, Rock, News, etc.).
+Refer to Category Mode under Menu for further information.
+Satellite radio is available only with a valid SIRIUS subscription.
 Check with your authorized dealer for availability.